by Diane Spicer

 To protect your feet from moisture picked up from wet trails or when crossing a dew soaked mountain meadow, choose trail shoes made from materials that give you the best chance of preventing the moisture from contacting your skin.

-Below are a few examples of worthy waterproof hiking shoes, with the materials highlighted.
+Below are a few examples of worthy waterproof hiking shoes, with the materials and best features highlighted for your consideration.

-In my opinion, they are the best hiking shoe you can put on your feet.
+In my opinion, they are the best hiking shoes you can put on your feet.

 One small note to pay attention to: You might need a half size, or even a whole size, bigger than usual.